renoirb/htmlcsstherightway/_posts/2013-03-05-creating-and-using-jQuery-events-the-thing-I-wished-I-knew-before.md

         });
     });

-But what happens if you want to add other events such as, for example, activating an accordion.
+But what happens if you want to add other events such as, for example, *activating an accordion*.
 You may end up with duplicating events and get some collisions.

-> Did you know that the 'click' event is only a string and you can create any event name you may want?
+*Did you know that the 'click' event is only a string and you can create any event name you may want?*

 Instead, you may want to use a better way to define event and take advantage of the the concept I just mentionned.

-Imagine we have an accordion managed already grabbing the ``data-target`` click event.
+Imagine we have an accordion managed already grabbing the element's `a[data-target]` click event handler.

     $(document).ready(function(){
     // Rest of the document in document.ready